vigoren/foundryvtt-simple-calendar/simple-calendar-docs/docs/using-sc/notes/adding.md

 Choose a macro that will be automatically executed when the in game time meets or passes the time of the note.

+### Remind Me

+This can be toggled if the current user wants to be reminded about this note.

 ## Pages

 Each calendar note can have different pages of information, if that makes sense for the note.
 This leverages the built-in FoundryVTT journal pages that were added in v10.
 By default, each note will have a single text page.